Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-U.S. equities were mixed on Tuesday as Fed Chair Powell signaled a likely pause in balance sheet runoff to support market liquidity, pointed to softening labor data that could lead to a rate cut, and reaffirmed the effectiveness of interest on bank reserves as a policy tool.
-The Dow was up 0.4%, while the tech-heavy Nasdaq Composite fell 0.8%.
-The S&P 500 decreased 0.2% with three of 11 sectors finishing in negative territory.
-The Consumer Staples sector was the top performer, rising 1.7%, while the Information Technology sector was the bottom performer, falling 1.6%.
+U.S. equities were lower on Thursday as the Challenger Report showed U.S.-based employers announced more than 150,000 job cuts in October, the most for the month in over 20 years.
+The Dow was down 0.8%, while the tech-heavy Nasdaq Composite fell 1.9%.
+The S&P 500 decreased 1.1% with nine of 11 sectors finishing in negative territory.
+The Energy sector was the top performer, rising 0.9%, while the Consumer Discretionary sector was the bottom performer, falling 2.5%.

-Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.1% lower at $58.64/barrel amid ongoing trade disputes between the United States and China.
+Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 1.0% higher at $60.02/barrel.

 This content includes material generated with the assistance of artificial intelligence.